KodlabPenn/kodlab_gazebo/README.md

 ```

 However, you also need to do the following after the conversion:
 1. Make sure to add the lines below to the end of the SDF file (before the model termination).
-These lines realize the 5-bar mechanism constraint for each leg.
+These lines realize the 5-bar mechanism constraint for each leg (hence the name `constrained`).
 ```
     <joint name='constraint_back_left' type='revolute'>
       <parent>lower_leg_back_leftL_link</parent>